seanslma/maki/DevOps/Kubernetes/Job.md

 ```

 ## `concurrencyPolicy`
-concurrencyPolicy set to Forbid means it will run 0 or 1 times.
+`concurrencyPolicy` set to Forbid means it will run 0 or 1 times.

 ## `restartPolicy`
-restartPolicy set to Never means it won't restart on failure.
+`restartPolicy` set to Never means it won't restart on failure.
+- If restartPolicy is set to `OnFailure` then the pod will be restarted if it fails
+- with backoffLimit, a restartPolicy of `Never` ensures that when a pod fails it will eventually propagate and cause the job to fail

 ## `.spec.backoffLimit`
 The number of `retries` before considering a Job as failed.
 Default is 6.